Citation, DOI & article data

-An odontoma is one of the most common of mandibular lesions encountered, and the most common odontogenic tumours of the mandible (see WHO classification scheme for odontogenic tumours (1992) ) accounting for up to two thirds of all such tumours (the next most common are ameloblastomas making up the majority of the remaining third) .
+Odontomas are one of the most common mandibular lesions encountered and the most common odontogenic tumors of the mandible.
+They account for up to two-thirds of all such tumors; the next most common are ameloblastomas, making up the majority of the remaining one-third.

-Typically diagnosed in the 2nd decade of life
+They can occur at any age, although typically are diagnosed in the 2nd decade of life.

-Approximately half will be associated with an unerupted tooth, the rest being diagnosed both prior to or after tooth eruption.
+Approximately half will be associated with an unerupted tooth, the rest being diagnosed both before or after tooth eruption.

-Initially the tumour is lucent, but with time it develops initially small calcifications which eventually coalesce to form a radiodense lesion with a lucent rim.
+Initially, the tumor is lucent, but with time, it develops small calcifications which eventually coalesce to form a radiodense lesion with a lucent rim.

-Epithelial components may occasially give rise to a dentigerous cyst
+Epithelial components may occasionally give rise to a dentigerous cyst.

 Treatment and prognosis